 Think of QCB ports as "how many callers will hear the QCB offer announcement".
 This is NOT how many total callbacks can be scheduled.

-Let's cover a site has our base package of Queue Callbacks which only includes 4 ports of QCB.
+Let's use an example site that has our base package of Queue Callbacks, which includes 4 ports of QCB.

 The fifth and sixth callers in the example would not hear the QCB offer announcement as long as there are 4 callers ahead of them and still on the phone.

 As calls either reach an available agent OR choose to schedule a QCB, the QCB offer message will then be available to the next caller in queue.
 Another way to think of it is the 4 callers still on the phone in the queue, who have the longest wait time, will be offered the QCB message and ability to schedule a QCB.

 For example, let's pretend the caller in position #3 chooses to schedule a callback.
 Once successfully scheduled, they will no longer be on the phone but their spot in the queue will be held.
 However, the caller who is in position number #5 will now hear the QCB message.